 110 V version: The machine must be plugged into a 110 V single-phase outlet.
-It is important to put a 20 A circuit breaker and ensure the wire's gauge is sufficient.
+It is important to put a 20 AMP circuit breaker and ensure the wire's gauge is sufficient.
+Use a 5-20 type socket for connecting the machine.
 If an extension cord must be used, it must be at least 12 AWG.
 An extension cord that is too long or that has too high of a gauge may overload the motors.
 Overloading may cause the motors to overheat and break.